 The Physics Department of the Ecole normale supérieure has been a LabEx, ‘Laboratory of Excellence’ since 2011, both for its research and its teaching strategy.
 The LabEx ENS-ICFP, standing for International Centre for Fundamental Physics and its interfaces, receives funding support from the French ministry of Research and Education.

 Through this project, the department implements wide-ranging research initiatives and ambitious education objectives, that were previously out of reach.
-The main objective is to boost the international attractiveness of the ENS Physics Department, while broadening the recruitment pool.
+The main objective is to reinforce the international attractiveness of the ENS Physics Department, while broadening the recruitment pool.
 The current project concentrates on three key measures :

 Junior Research Chairs (JRC)